 Students are required to complete a professional internship before graduation.

 Intimate classrooms, state-of-the-art auditorium, MAC and PC computer labs, on-campus library, and art galleries.

 Woodbury University’s Bachelor of Business Administration in Accounting major is taught by a blend of academic and professional faculty that will mentor you and help you build your accounting skills so that you will be employable when you graduate.
-This four-year accounting program begins with core courses in mathematics, business and technology
+This four-year BBA accounting degree begins with core courses in mathematics, business and technology.

 MGMT 100 Fundamentals of Business Enterprise

 This course allows students to discover how a business works and how it impacts society.
 Business is studied as an integral part of a total social, political, and economic environment in all its various functional areas: accounting, finance, management, marketing, human relations, and how these areas interact.
 It explores how entrepreneurs find, screen, and evaluate ideas for new business opportunities.
 A key part of the course focuses on student teams’ development of a business plan for a new venture.
 Prerequisites: None.

 MGMT 110 Legal Environment Of Business